 5. Group Therapy

-Group therapy offers peer support and a sense of community and validation.
+Although it does not appear to be as widely studied as individual treatments, group therapy with a CBT focus can help people with phobias.5 Group therapy offers peer support and a sense of community and validation.
 Clients recognize they are not alone in their struggles and can review progress and setbacks in their recovery together.

-Some health professionals prescribe psychiatric medication for treating phobias.
+Some health professionals prescribe anxiety medication for treating phobias.
 Medication is often used in conjunction with therapy, as it helps reduce anxiety symptoms.
 You must have a prescription to take these medications, so discuss your options with your primary care physician or a psychiatrist.
 Your health insurance may subsidize some or all of the associated costs.

 Here are three forms of medication for specific phobia treatment: